-Whatever one may say about the applicability of the Myers-Briggs indicator in Real Life, it is a valuable tool for stories.
+Whatever one may say about the applicability of the MyersBriggs indicator in Real Life, it is a valuable tool for stories, just like the Four-Temperament Ensemble and similarly the Four-Philosophy Ensemble.
 So what are some examples of characters that fit these profiles?
 Remember, since most of these characters are not canonically classified as one of these types, these are highly unofficial and subjective.
-This list is really made of the best guesses of lots of fans.
+These lists are really made of the best guesses of lots of fans.

 Myers-Briggs types consist of four letters that represent different 'sides,' if you will.
 The different letters are:

 - I or E for Introvert or Extrovert (whether a person thrives better on private, quiet time vs. plentiful human interaction);